Welfare and immigration - Fellowships

 When you arrive at a UK airport, you will go through immigration control first, before collecting your luggage.
 There will normally be a specific queue for nationals of countries outside the European Economic Area.
-Typical immigration control process:
+The typical immigration control process is as follows:

 - A Border Officer will look at your passport and check your Visa/Entry Clearance.

 - The Border Officer may ask to see documents about your studies and your finances, so we advise that you have them in your hand luggage*.